usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Defining the Problem and Understanding the People.md

 Begin by developing a hypothesis based on current knowledge and understanding of the key challenges in the existing process, system, or tools.
 Then, use user research conducted during the discovery sprint to test and validate (or refine) that hypothesis based on what you learn.

 ### What makes a good problem statement?
-- User-Centered: Focus on the people who experience the issue, not just internal processes or systems.
+- **User-Centered**: Focus on the people who experience the issue, not just internal processes or systems.
     - Bad: “Improve the intake form's backend validation.”
     - Good: “Help applicants avoid errors that cause delays in benefit approval.”
-- Mission-Aligned: Link the problem to the agency’s larger goals (example: access, equity, transparency).
+- **Mission-Aligned**: Link the problem to the agency’s larger goals (example: access, equity, transparency).
     - Example: “Reduce application abandonment rates for food assistance by understanding why users drop off mid-process.”
-- Open-Ended but Actionable: A question or statement that invites exploration—not just a yes/no answer.
+- **Open-Ended but Actionable**: A question or statement that invites exploration—not just a yes/no answer.
     - Use statements such as:
         - “How might we…”
         - “To what extent can we…”